ying-teaching/python-book/docs/ch09_module/notes/module.md

 Alternatively, you can import identifiers directly using the syntax: `from my_module import foo`.
 Then you can use the identifier without the module name like `foo()`.
 You can import one or more identifiers.

+You can give imported identifier an alias like `from my_module import foo as bar`, then you can use `bar` in place of `foo`.

 ### `__name__`

 When a module is imported, the `__name__` is the filename.